Life is a Bowl of Cherries a Recipe for Clafoutis from Provence

 A clafoutis is a very easy recipe to make.
 You leave the cherry pits in the fruit, otherwise they will change the colour of the desert.

-- 3 1/2pounds Ripe Cherrieswashed
+- 3 1/2 pounds Ripe Cherries washed

-- 3/4cup Crème fraicheor heavy whipping cream
+- 3/4 cup crème fraîche or heavy whipping cream

 - 1 pinch salt

-- Butter and Sugarto coat the pan
+- butter to coat the pan

 - Butter the pan (preference is in clay but a glass dish will work)